Edge-Learning-Machine/Micro-LM_old/README.md

 # MicroML

-Micro-ML is a plain C library.
+Micro-ML is a plain C library for machine learning on edge devices (it can be used also on desktops).
 It implements the following ML algorithms:
 - Linear SVM
 - Decision Tree
 - K-NN